jgroenen/hangman-api/README.md

 * Guessing a correct letter doesn’t decrement the amount of tries left
 * Only valid characters are a-z
 * At the start of the game a random word should be picked from this list
+*
+#Running

+To run, you need to:

+* create the sqlite3 database running create_db.sh in /api/database
+* get the vendor stuff using composer
+* make sure your server uses the .htaccess